Karen Kwan (politician): Political Positions and Significant Legislation

+Kwan has been serving as minority whip in the Senate Democratic Caucus since November, 2024.

 Tax Policy

-Rep. Kwan supports having a Child Tax Credit.
+Kwan supports having a Child Tax Credit.
 When speaking about President Biden's American Rescue Plan, she said the tax credit "benefitted approximately 491,000 Utah families, including more than 850,000 children, this year."
 In addition, she said that " the expanded Earned Income Tax Credit will serve about 138,000 Utah workers without dependent children."

 Equal Rights Amendment

-IN 2020, Kwan sponsored a resolution that would ratify the Equal Rights Amendment to the US Constitution.
+In 2020, Kwan sponsored a resolution that would ratify the Equal Rights Amendment to the US Constitution.
 The bill did not receive any committee assignment or hearing.

+Election history

 Personal life

-Kwan is married and has three daughters.
+Kwan resides in Kaysville, Utah with her husband and three daughters.